robertpiosik/CodeWebChat/README.md

 <img src="https://github.com/robertpiosik/CodeWebChat/raw/HEAD/packages/shared/src/media/demo.gif" alt="Walkthrough" />
 </p>

+⭐️ **Guiding principles**

+- Initialize chatbots—don't scrape responses
+- Privacy first—don't collect any usage data
+- Free forever—open-source community effort

-**The workflow**
+⭐️ **The workflow**

 Select folders and files for context, type instructions, and pick your favorite chatbot—to continue in the browser, or call a model provider of choice—to stay in the editor.

 Once the response is ready, suggested multi-file changes can be applied to the codebase after you review them in a transparent and safe way.

-**Non-agentic nature**
+⭐️ **Non-agentic nature**

 CWC works solely on hand-picked context.
-This design choice doesn't try to remove You from coding and gives you full control over the model's outputs, making as accurate and predictable as possible.
+This design choice doesn't try to remove You from coding and gives you full control over the model's outputs, making them as accurate and predictable as possible.

-**Guiding principles**

-- Initialize chatbots—don't scrape responses
-- Privacy first—don't collect any usage data
-- Free forever—open-source community effort

-**CWC is for you if you're**
+⭐️ **CWC is for you if you're**

 - a professional working on a large codebase
 - a student or hobbyist on a budget